ariadne-cps/website/content/tutorial.md

 ![valve-model](/img/valvemodel.png "The valve model")

 Transitions between locations in this automaton are either *internal* or *external*.
 An internal transition is fired from *opening* to *idle* as soon as $a \geq 1$, since $a$ is not allowed to increase further.
 Similarly, an internal transition is fired from *closing* to *idle* as soon as $a \leq 0$, since $a$ is not allowed to decrease further.
-External transitions have associated *event labels*, such as *open* and *close*, which *synchronize* with other automata with the same labels.
+External transitions have associated *event labels*, such as *open* and *close*, which *synchronise* with other automata with the same labels.
 In this case, since no transition guard is defined, we say that *open* and *close* are *input transitions* for the valve automaton: such transitions will be taken when a corresponding output event is fired by another automaton.

 Invariants in the *opening* and *closing* locations are set as the complements of the guards, in order to model the fact that the transitions are *urgent*, i.e., if the trajectory reaches a point that satisfies a guard, then it is required to take the transition immediately.